Should You Waterproof Your Basement from the Inside or Outside?

-Whether you use your basement for storage, extra living space, or nothing at all, it can be alarming to find leaking or flooding water in this area of your home.
+Whether you use your basement for storage, extra living space, or nothing in particular, it can be alarming to find leaking or flooding water in this area of your home.
 That’s why it is important to repair and protect your home with basement waterproofing solutions.

 But with everything on the market for waterproofing basements, how do you know what is the best fit?
-In this article, we’ll discuss a great debate in home repair, whether it is better to waterproof a basement from the inside or outside.
+In this article, we’ll discuss a great debate in home repair: interior vs exterior basement waterproofing, and which is better.
 We’ll also cover quick fixes to avoid and how our professional team at Indiana Foundation Service can help.

 Exterior Waterproofing Is Not Always Effective